Robinlovelace/cycle-hire-inclusive/README.md

 </div>

-Figure @ref(fig:facet-map) (bottom) shows the percentage of docking stations associated with each income decile each of the four years plotted in map above (2010, 2012, 2014, 2019).
+Figure @ref(fig:facet-map) (bottom) shows the percentage of docking stations associated with each income decile for each of the four years plotted in map above (2010, 2012, 2014, 2019).
 This clearly shows that the provision of bikeshare opportunities in income areas has increased year-on-year, becoming more representative of London overall, in terms